-This is an artistic adventure for people of all skill levels, and participants will return home with a graphic record of that adventure.
-We will spend each day in the field drawing and/or painting, and in the evening gather in the convivial atmosphere of the old mill for meals and exchange.
+My workshops will be artistic adventures for people of all skill levels, with the goal of creating a travel journal for each participant.
+The experiences recorded might reflect a physical or mental journey, and usually include both.
+The idea is to spend as much time as possible drawing outside during the day, and to use the evenings to discuss and exchange ideas about our work, after or during a great French meal, of course!
 All media are encouraged, including digital media (ipads are a great way to record your travels!)
-Catherine will offer mini-workshops tailored to your skills and brief lectures on the history of the area and our drawing subjects.
-Cordes-sur-ciel is a medieval hilltown with a history intimately linked to the Cathars and the Albigensian Crusade, located about forty miles north of Toulouse.
+I will offer mini-workshops tailored to your skills and brief lectures on the history of the area and our drawing subjects.
+Cordes-sur-ciel is a medieval hill town with a history intimately linked to the Cathars and the Albigensian Crusade, located about forty miles north of Toulouse.
 The medieval mansions of Cordes and their sculptures are unique in southern France.

-Your Forum Leader is Catherine Barrett, American Institute of Architects Emerita.
-She holds a Ph.D. in Medieval Art and Architecture, has published on the history of Cordes and of Languedoc, and has taught many courses in Architectural Sketching at the University of Washington in Seattle, WA, USA.
-She now lives in Les Cabannes within walking distance of the Moulin de Cajarc.
+I am a retired architect and professor of art and architectural history; an American Institute of Architects Emerita who holds a Ph.D. in Medieval Art and Architecture.
+I have published on the history of Cordes and of Languedoc, and I have taught many courses in Architectural Sketching at the University of Washington in Seattle, WA, USA.

-Below is a little gallery of images from the area that I have drawn or painted over the years.
+Below is a little gallery of images from the area.

 The brick cathedral in Albi, begun in 1282 and built to defy the Cathars